DiogoNeves/reddit-outreach/README.md

 - **Generate Comments:** Automatically generate relevant comments to publicize your YouTube video based on how relevant your video is to the posts.
 - **Multi-step LLM Calls:** Utilize multiple steps of language model calls to analyze posts and generate engagement content.
 - **Reddit API Integration:** Use the Reddit API to search for posts and comments to find the best opportunities for outreach.
+- **Exports to CSV:** Export the generated comments to a CSV file for easy sharing and tracking.

 ### Technical Features